kvokka/kvokka.github.io/README.md

 # My CV

-Jekyll based template, based on Markdown & Liquid and deployed to GitHub Pages.
+Jekyll based template, fully dockerized, based on Markdown & Liquid and deployed to GitHub Pages.

 This template contain scripts to auto re-generate `pdf` version of CV after each commit.

-By default it will be used local installation of `wkhtmltopdf` tool.
-If you want to use from the docker container, you have to run first `echo DOCKER=1 >> .env`.

 ## How to use it locally

+### Environment variables

+All variables are optional, and it will be convenient to store then in `.env` file, which is loaded by default by plenty about of shells (for example `zsh` use `dotenv` plugin for it).

+* `JEKYLL_PORT` is port on the host machine, default - `4000`
+* `PDF_PATH` if the path in the project where the compiled version of the `pdf` will be stored, default - `static/pdf/`
+* `JEKYLL_VERSION`, default - 3.8
+* `JEKYLL_CONTAINER`, default - `jekyll/jekyll`
+* `BUNDLE_PATH` jekyll under the hood is using gems, like any other Ruby tool, so you may want to store it in the same place with your system gems to keep it DRY.
+But the path of your gem storage may vary from system to system, so you have to select it manually, ot it will be stored in the project folder (excluded from git).
+Get the actual paths of your gem storages you can with `gem environment`, default - `$PWD/vendor/bundle`

+### Tools

+* `bin/build` build pdf.
+Will use existed jekyll if possible, otherwise run daemon only for this operation.
+* `bin/jekyll` for usage jekyll as a service.
+* `bin/jekylld` for usage jekyll as a daemon.
+* `bin/stop_all` stop all jekyll running containers.

 ### Run

 ```
-$ bundle install
-$ jekyll serve
+$ bin/jekyll serve --livereload
 ```

 ### Edit